k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

 registered and will lead to the creation of the generator ``SC_EVOL1``.
 After each call to it, the evolutionary process will progress and a new test case will be produced.

-Note that the :class:`framework.evolutionary_helpers.DefaultPopulation` is used with this scenario.
+Note that the :class:`fuddly.framework.evolutionary_helpers.DefaultPopulation` is used with this scenario.
 It expects the following parameters:

 - The first one describe the process to follow to generate the data in the initial population